dswersky/node_todolist/README.md

 # node_todolist
 The NodeJS ToDoList application, without a Vagrantfile

+Reference for **Creating a Developer Environment**